nmfs-opensci/zenodo-ga/README.md

 This is a GitHub Action to allow you to automatically update a package on Zenodo when a GitHub release is created, and without needing to enable admin webhooks.
 To get this working you will need to:

-1. Create an account on Zenodo
+1. Log into Zenodo
-2. Under your name -> Applications -> Developer Applications -> Personal Access Tokens -> +New Token and choose both scopes for deposit
+2. Under your name -> Applications -> Developer Applications -> Personal Access Tokens, create a new token and choose both scopes for deposit
-3. Add the token to your repository secrets as `ZENODO_TOKEN`.
+3. Add the token to your GitHub repository secrets as `ZENODO_TOKEN`.
 Settings > Secrets > Actions > Repository Secret
-4. Create a .zenodo.json file (or CITATION.cff) for the root of your repository (see [template](.zenodo.json))
+4. Create a .zenodo.json file (or CITATION.cff) in the root of your repository (see [template](.zenodo.json))
-5. Add the example action to your GitHub repository in the .github/workflows directory before your first release.
+5. Add the example GitHub Action below to your GitHub repository in the `.github/workflows` directory before your first release.
 Alternatively, create a release manually on Zenodo.

 ## New Release (no DOI)